 Risks in Tier 2 will be assessed in each 7(i) Process, both for each Tier 2 Rate Alternative and collectively for all Tier 2 Rate Alternatives, to determine if the terms and conditions have mitigated such risks sufficiently to meet BPA’s risk standards.
 In addition to such terms and conditions, BPA will include in Tier 2 Rates any supplementary risk mitigation necessary to meet BPA’s risk standards.
 Altogether, Tier 2 risk mitigation will be structured so that the risk associated with Tier 2 Rates will not increase the costs allocated to Tier 1 Cost Pools or require any enhancement of Tier 1 risk protection mechanisms beyond what would have been required absent sales at Tier 2 Rates.
 BPA recognizes that it may be limited in Tier 2 Rate offerings by the foregoing requirements that Tier 2 risks not increase costs allocated to Tier 1 or require enhancement of Tier 1 risk protections.

 In each 7(i) Process, when there is more specificity about the resource and purchase costs allocated to the various Tier 2 Cost Pools, BPA will assess the risks of providing service at the various Tier 2 Rate Alternatives.
-BPA will propose risk mitigation tools for each Tier 2 Cost Pool (e.g., PNRR, CRACs, and true -ups to actual costs), as appropriate.
+BPA will propose risk mitigation tools for each Tier 2 Cost Pool (e.g., PNRR, CRACs, and true ups to actual costs), as appropriate.

 Assessment of Aggregate Risk